Iftar at Kensington Palace

 Now Kulsom is much better.
 She has completed a stitching and designing course and is applying for jobs so that she can retain her independence.
 She is also set on motivating others to break the stigma by talking about depression.

-Also, at the event was our Managing Director Manish Tiwari who said: “I applaud the spirit of the community, who has come together to support this issue, which is less spoken about and more looked down upon.
+Also, at the event was Here and Now 365‘s Managing Director Manish Tiwari who said: “I applaud the spirit of the community, who has come together to support this issue, which is less spoken about and more looked down upon.
 It is overwhelming to see the support and brings out what this holy month is all about – Giving, Charity and Tolerance.”